-I am Alexandros Vrailas, a 22-year-old Greek studying at the University of Warwick in the United Kingdom.
-I enjoy going to Greece every summer in order to see my family.
-One of my highlights is getting to see the ships that travel to the islands I go to, since I have a great passion for shipping, and especially for the coastal service sector.
+I am Alexandros Vrailas, a 24-year-old Greek with a huge passion for my country's coastal service sector and ferry market.
 I know everything about the Greek ferries, high speed craft and small passenger ships, including their history, their details, as well as their companies and their schedules.

 Enjoy my photos!